EliGale/cEdge_find_in_releaseNotes/README.md

 This is a Python script that help you to verify across all the cEdge release notes and look for a specific word.

 This is helpful to verify where a Module was initially supported.
-You will be asked to prompt the word you are looking for and it will show you in which link the introduced word was found:

 These are the current websites that this script will check